-The standard weekly working hours must be reduced by at least 20%.
-The minimum working hours must be 12 hours per week.
+If you are entitled to parental part-time work, your normal weekly working hours must be reduced by at least 20%.
+However, the minimum working hours must be 12 hours per week.
 In the case of a 40-hour week, the working hours during part-time parental work can therefore be between 12 and 32 hours per week.

-The scheduling and extent of working hours must be agreed with the company, whereby the interests of both sides must be taken into account.
+The scheduling and extent of working hours must be agreed with the company, whereby the interests of both sides must be taken into account

-You can agree with your company on parental part-time work outside this range, provided both parties agree.
+You can agree with your company on parental part-time work outside this range, provided both parties are in agreement.
 The provisions of parental part-time work, such as protection against termination and dismissal, also apply in these cases.

-I do not want to reduce my working hours, but only change the schedule of my working hours zΒ
+I do not want to reduce my working hours, but only change the scheduling of my working hours

-If you only want to change the schedule of your working hours, this is also possible within the framework of parental part-time work.
+If you only want to change the scheduling of your working hours, this is also possible within the framework of parental part-time work.
 For instance, you will work from 9 a.m. to 5 p.m. instead of 8 a.m. to 4 p.m. during this time or, instead of rotating shifts, by agreement you will only work early shifts.